Copyright © 2016

 "You shooting your musket pretty high there lad.
 You really think he will listen to your idea?"

-"I really don't know O'Malley but I have to try."
+"I really don't know O'Rourke but I have to try."

 "Well ifin you're sure then go for what you believe in.
 Never let any man tell you you're wrong if you know better."